tmssni/Ghoul-Duel/README.md

-//started on August 2024
-//project is apart of a hs computer science capstone class
-//still in progress!!
+hello! we are lavanya and tira. we started this game for a hs computer science capstone class. this game is currently in process, but we're having a lot of fun learning about godot as we go.